LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Every category schema defines a designated timestamp and a designated identifier
 - the designated identifier needs to be unique within a source system
 - the designated timestamp needs to be unique within a source system and designated identifier
-- a category schema is ordered by (source_system_name,designated identifier, designated timestamp)

 Note: Category schemas are **conceptual**.
 Physical schemas must at least cover all the category fields, but may add additional technical fields (for example multiple ingestion timestamps) without breaking the category contract.
 Ideally we want the category schema to preserve or even enhance information from the relation between the source fields and category fields.
-Together with a **Glossar** which defines the domains of the category fields, this can also greatly enhance data discovery and understanding.
+Together with a **Glossar** which defines the domains of the category fields we greatly enhance data discovery and understanding.

 ### Connectors

 **Definition**
-A piece of software that simply extracts real-time data from a data source, maps the source fields to the category fields and fills out the category fields.
+A piece of software that extracts real-time data from a data source, maps the source fields to the category fields and fills out the category fields with correct format.

 **Invariants**